 The most popular Python exploratory data analysis library.

-With over 7.7k stars in GitHub, Pandas-Profiling is our list's most popular exploratory data analysis tool.
-It's easy to install, straightforward to use, and impeccable in its results.
+With over 7.7k stars on GitHub, Pandas-Profiling is our list’s most popular exploratory data analysis tool.
+It’s easy to install, straightforward to use, and impeccable in its results.

 You can use either PyPI or Conda to install Pandas-Profiling.

 The installation allows you to use the pandas-profiling CLI in your terminal window.
 Within seconds, it generates an HTML report with tons of analysis about your dataset.

 The blink moment: Here’s a demo that shows how it works.
 We use the popular titanic survivor dataset for our analysis and store it in an HTML file.
 We then use our favorite browser to open it.
 Here is a live version you can play around with.